malaikagalvan/Santander-Customer-Satisfaction-Project/README.md

 4. **Evaluate the Model**
     * Use the provided evaluation metrics (e.g., AUC, accuracy, confusion matrix) to assess your model’s performance.
 5. **Resources**
-    * For running and training the models, I used Google Colab, a free cloud-based environment.
+    * For running and training the models Google Colab was used, a free cloud-based environment.

 ## Overview of Files in Repository: